aerial shot of greenhouses and barns at Peckham Farms

 GROWING IN BAGS

-At Peckham Farms, we use an innovative bag-growing method to cultivate high-quality, nutrient-rich produce.
+At Revolution Farms, we use an innovative bag-growing method to cultivate high-quality, nutrient-rich produce.
 This technique allows us to optimize soil conditions and ensure plants receive just the right amount of water and nutrients for healthy growth.
 By growing in bags, we can better manage pests, reduce soil-borne diseases, and conserve resources, all while producing vibrant, flavorful fruits and vegetables.
 This sustainable approach also allows us to grow in areas with limited or poor natural soil, expanding opportunities to provide fresh, local produce to our community.

 Experience local produce with extraordinary flavor

-At Peckham Farms, we do more than grow exceptional food—we nurture skill development, build community, and promote greater self-sufficiency.
+At Revolution Farms, we do more than grow exceptional food—we nurture skill development, build community, and promote greater self-sufficiency.
 Experience the extraordinary flavor of our local produce while supporting a mission that enriches lives.

 greenhouse interior with rows of flowers hanging and on tables

-Springtime at Peckham Farms’ greenhouse.
+Springtime at Revolution Farms’ farmstand greenhouse.

 Growing bell peppers and tomato plants using our bag-growing method.